 - (I) No lot shall be reduced or changed in size so that the total area, minimum frontage, front side or rear setbacks, lot area per dwelling unit or other dimensions, areas or open spaces required by these regulations are not maintained.
-No lot shall be reduced in size so as to produce an additional lot, which is not in conformity with these regulations, unless said lot is combined with other land to produce a conforming lot or unless said lot is needed and accepted solely for public use. - (J) Accessory uses and buildings may be erected in any a required side or rear yards; provided, no separate accessory use or building shall be erected within ten feet of any other building, or within ten feet from a lot line.
-No accessory use or building shall be located on in the a side yard required on the street side of a corner lot.
-6 - (K) Where a minimum frontage is specifiedying in these regulations, it shall be measured at the front yard setback line. - (L) (1) The setback line requirements of these regulations shall not prohibit any necessary retaining wall or prohibit any planted buffer strip, fence or wall. - (2) However, no fence or wall shall exceed a height of six feet in any front or side yard unless specified elsewhere. - (3) Such fences and walls shall be located on the lot with the principal building. - (M) Any lot of record existing when adopted, which has an area or a width which is less than required by this chapter, shall be subject to the following exceptions and modifications. - (1)-Adjoining lots.
-When two or more adjoining lots with continuous frontage are in common ownership - (1) at any time after the adoption of this chapter, and such lots individually are less than the minimum square footage and/or have less than the minimum width required in the district in which they are located, the two lots shall be considered as a single lot. - (2) Lot not meeting minimum lot size requirements.
-Except as set forth in division (M)(1) above, in any district in which single-family dwellings are permitted, any lawfully-established lot of record existing on at the time of the adoption of these regulations(insert the effective date of the ordinance amendment establishing new minimum lot sizes in §3.056) which has an area or a width which is less than required by these regulations may be used as a building site for a single-family dwelling.7 - (3) Side yard requirements.
+No lot shall be reduced in size so as to produce an additional lot, which is not in conformity with these regulations, unless said lot is combined with other land to produce a conforming lot or unless said lot is needed and accepted solely for public use. - (J) Accessory uses and buildings may be erected in a required side or rear yard; provided, no separate accessory use or building shall be erected within ten feet of any other building, or within ten feet from a lot line.
+No accessory use or building shall be located in a side yard required on the street side of a corner lot. - (K) Where a minimum frontage is specified in these regulations, it shall be measured at the front yard setback line. - (L) (1) The setback line requirements of these regulations shall not prohibit any necessary retaining wall or prohibit any planted buffer strip, fence or wall. - (2) However, no fence or wall shall exceed a height of six feet in any front or side yard unless specified elsewhere. - (3) Such fences and walls shall be located on the lot with the principal building. - (M) Any lot of record existing when adopted, which has an area or a width which is less than required by this chapter, shall be subject to the following exceptions and modifications. - (1) Adjoining lots.
+When two or more adjoining lots with continuous frontage are in common ownership at any time after the adoption of this chapter, and such lots individually are less than the minimum square footage and/or have less than the minimum width required in the district in which they are located, the two lots shall be considered as a single lot. - (2) Lot not meeting minimum lot size requirements.
+Except as set forth in division (M)(1) above, in any district in which single-family dwellings are permitted, any lawfully-established lot of record existing on May 8, 2023, which has an area or a width which is less than required by these regulations may be used as a building site for a single-family dwelling. - (3) Side yard requirements.
 Except as set forth in division (M)(1) above, where a lot has a width less than the width required in the district in which it is located, then the Town Clerk or Zoning Administrator shall be authorized to reduce the side yard requirements for such lot; by up to ten percent provided, however, no side yard shall be less than ten feet wide.
-In cases where the requested reduction of a side yard exceeds ten percent of the side yard requirements, such request shall be subject to the requirements of §§ 3.360 through 3.367 of this chapter.8
+In cases where the requested reduction of a side yard exceeds ten percent of the side yard requirements, such request shall be subject to the requirements of §§ 3.360 through 3.367 of this chapter. - (N) The height limitations of accessory and special projections and structures shall be in accordance with the following.